By Nuvation | Feb 21, 2014

 It’s important to understand your design requirements and find a part that meets them, without providing extra features and the associated extra cost that you don’t need.
 For example, a part with both Wi-Fi and Ethernet is overkill if you’re only using one technology.

 Manufacturer’s SoC evaluation designs and kits can provide valuable insight on how specific parts can be implemented best.
-Nuvation design partners NPX and Texas Instruments have a lot of great options in this space.
+Nuvation Engineering design partners NPX and Texas Instruments have a lot of great options in this space.

 2. Consider Battery Requirements